|

 Photograph Collection, 1857-1972 and undated

-4 boxes of b & w prints and negatives
+4 boxes of B/W prints and negatives

 SWCPC 422 E5

-Collection of mostly prints (personal and public) and some negatives detailing the
+Collection of mostly prints (personal and public) and some negatives detailing

-and his involvement with the Spur Ranch and Texas Technological College.
-Some images are
+and the world and his involvement with the Spur Ranch and Texas Technological

-in scrapbooks and two exists as ambrotypes.
-The images describe a variety of activities
+College.
+Some images are in scrapbooks and two exist as ambrotypes.
+The images

-such as hunting, ranching, homes, college activities, recreational activities and social
+describe a variety of activities such as hunting, ranching, homes, college

-events, sports watching, rodeos, mountains, cowboys, family and associate portraits, and
+mountains, cowboys, family and associate portraits, and power plants.

-A businessman, ranch manager and college president, Jones was born in 1885 in Rico,
+A businessman, ranch manager and college president, Jones was born in 1885 in

-Colorado.
-He was a manager of the Spur Ranch in Dickens County, Texas, from 1913-1939.
+Rico, Colorado.
+He managed the Spur Ranch in Dickens County, Texas, from

-Jones was also instrumental in the establishment of Texas Technological College, served on
+1913-1939.
+Jones was also instrumental in the establishment of Texas

-the original Board of Directors, and was the third president of the college from
+Technological College, served on the original Board of Directors, and was the

-1939-1944.
-He was a member of the West Texas Chamber of Commerce and the Good Roads
+third president of the college from 1939-1944.
+He was a member of the West Texas

-Movement.
-Active in land sales and colonization, banking and politics, and numerous
+colonization, banking and politics, and numerous social, historical and

 Jones, Clifford B.